vbotka/ansible-lib/README.md

 [Ansible role.](https://galaxy.ansible.com/vbotka/ansible_lib/) Library of Ansible tasks.

-Please feel free to [share your feedback and report issues](https://github.com/vbotka/ansible-lib/issues).
+Feel free to [share your feedback and report issues](https://github.com/vbotka/ansible-lib/issues).
+Contributions are welcome.

 ## Description

 Do not run this role.
 It's a collection of independent tasks.
-The purpose of this role is to provide a library of reusable tasks to be included in playbooks and other roles.
+The purpose of this role is providing a library of reusable tasks which can be included in playbooks and other roles.

-See the tasks' descriptions end examples.
+See the descriptions of the tasks end examples.

 ## License